-3. Deliverables on the conclusion of Geo-scientific Survey/Activities:
+3. Deliverables on the conclusion of Geo-scientific Survey/Activities\:

-- 3.1.
+3.1.
 Original raw data tapes: One set

-- 3.2.
+3.2.
 Copied tapes of raw data: One set

-- 3.3.
+3.3.
 Processed data tapes: One set.

-The media for submission of Project Data will be as per the latest industry standards (e.g. Cartridges 3592 in case of seismic surveys) or as prescribed by DGH.

 - 3.4.
 Two sets of each report (both in hard and PDF form) of Acquisition and/or Processing and/or Interpretation incorporating the following: - (a) Acquisition report should include daily production reports in compiled form, Calibration and experiment details, actual parameters etc.